-- 3.1.5.
-VALIDITY OF SPORTING LICENCES. - The holder of a sporting licence may be required to produce an official document bearing his photograph and signature in proof of identity. - 3.1.6 WITHDRAWAL OF SPORTING LICENCES.
-A Sporting Licence may be withdrawn by the FAI or the NAC that issued it. - 3.1.7 OTHER FORMS OF SPORTING LICENCE.
-A NAC may issue Sporting Licences in combination with other documents such as membership cards and proficiency certificates.
-Such formats shall, however, comply with the information requirements set out in 3.1.3 - 3.1.8.
-UAV RECORDS.
-For attempts on Unmanned Aerial Vehicle (UAV) records under Section 12 of the Sporting Code, an FAI UAV Record Licence will be issued.
+- 3.1.4 VALIDITY OF SPORTING LICENCES: the holder of a sporting licence may be required to produce an official document bearing his photograph and signature in proof of identity. - 3.1.5 WITHDRAWAL OF SPORTING LICENCES: a Sporting Licence may be withdrawn by the FAI or the NAC that issued it. - 3.1.6 OTHER USE OF SPORTING LICENSE DATABASE DATA: A NAC may use information from the FAI Sporting Licence database such as FAI ID, while producing other internal documents such as membership cards and proficiency certificates. - 3.1.7 UAV RECORDS: for attempts on Unmanned Aerial Vehicle (UAV) records under Section 12 of the Sporting Code, an FAI UAV Record Licence will be issued.
 Other Chapter 3 procedures apply, replacing the term "Sporting Licence" by "UAV Record Licence".
 Such a licence may be issued to a corporate organisation rather than to an individual, normally to the operating authority for the particular type of UAV concerned.